-Figure n enumerates the criteria that have been used as the “gate” to assess potential roadmap milestones.
-While somewhat simple in nature, these criteria assure that the high-level granularity of the Roadmap is maintained, and that it does not devolve into a project management asset for any one specific effort.

 Transition Roadmap (T-Map)

 The Transition Map is the focal component of the HSPC Roadmap.
 It was created through an iterative process of brainstorming, analysis, and modeling, with each step being assessed for fitness-for-purpose based upon the intended goal of articulating the areas of priority for HSPC and the scope that the community felt was key to achieving our mission.